-We currently hold 6 - 8 out-patient clinics per week in Dumfries plus 2 clinics per month in Stranraer and 1 at Newton Stewart.
-Vascular access is undertaken by the Consultant Vascular Surgeons in Dumfries.
-Peritoneal access is performed by the consultant vascular surgeons in Dumfries.
+Vascular service - The majority of our vascular access is undertaken by visiting Consultant Surgeons who travel down from Glasgow to the New Dumfries & Galloway Royal Infirmary to hold clinics, theatre sessions and MDT meetings.
+Peritoneal access is performed by the consultant vascular surgeons in Dumfries(New Dumfries & Galloway Royal Infirmary).
 Tunnelled dialysis lines are done by the consultant nephrologist under fluoroscopic guidance.
-Native renal biopsies are performed by one of the Consultant Radiologists in Dumfries.
+Native renal biopsies are performed by one of the Consultant Radiologists in Dumfries(New Dumfries & Galloway Royal Infirmary).
 These are interpreted by a Pathologist with a special interest in renal pathology in Glasgow.
-Renal imaging by ultrasound, CT and MRI takes place in Dumfries, isotope scanning in Carlisle.
+Renal imaging by ultrasound, CT and MRI takes place in Dumfries(New Dumfries & Galloway Royal Infirmary), isotope scanning in Carlisle.

-We hold medical renal strategy meetings every week on a Thursday morning and renal business meetings every two months on a Thursday afternoon, the latter supported by the medical General Manager and Finance Director of the Trust.
+We hold medical renal strategy meetings once a month and renal business meetings every four months on a Thursday afternoon, the latter supported by the medical General Manager and Finance Director of the Trust.
 Other monthly meetings include transplant assessments, pre-dialysis, access, anaemia, phosphate, haemodialysis review and PD meetings.

 The Renal Unit undertakes a number of local and national audits, participates in multi-centre studies and encourages all staff to undertake and publish as much research as time will allow.
 Recent papers have been published in the BMJ, Lancet, QJM and Age and Ageing.
 We present regularly at the Scottish Renal Association and play an active part in the Scottish Renal Registry.